hubsterio/docs/docs/api/4_error_codes.rst

      - Invalid email format provided.
    * - IDT000212
      - 400
-     - Criteria parameter is required when suppling a ``searchBy`` parameter.
+     - Criteria parameter is required when supplying a ``searchBy`` parameter.

 Portal